 - Keep the position of the curve guide slow, nice and steady.

 - While working, take your hands off from near to the blade.

-- Keep a sharp eye on the blade, and ensure that it’s on a proper way.
+- Keep a sharp eye on the blade, and ensure that it’s in a proper way.

 - Don’t even start working before clamping the board securely.

 Hey, pat your back!
-You’ve just finished a 1000 words article to on how to use a jigsaw to cut curves.
-There are even complicated to more complicated kind of tasks that a jigsaw can do on a board.
-Hopefully, we’ll talk about them soon in this platform.
+You’ve just finished a 1000 words article on how to use a jigsaw to cut curves.
+There are even complicated to more complicated kinds of tasks that a jigsaw can do on a Board.
+Hopefully, we’ll talk about them soon on this platform.